daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2023-09-09-generative-matchmaking.md

 similar to Theodore's **profile summary** within the embedding geometry.
 In other words, Theodore is looking for someone like Olivia and Olivia is looking for someone like Theodore based on the information available to us.
 We can inspect Theodore and Olivia's profile and partner preference summaries to qualitatively evaluate the match.
+Recall that our matching algorithm can be thought of as a soft fuzzy matcher with a hard filter on preferred sexuality and gender.

-**Theodore Profile Summary**
+**Theodore's Profile Summary**

 ```text
 This user is a 29-year-old Software Engineer in the Technology industry based in Los Angeles,